USACE-Cloud-Compute/ras-runner/actions/link/update-bfile-skip-dss.md

-# Developer Documentation: update-bfile-skip-dss.go
+# update-bfile-skip-dss

-## Overview
+## Description

-The `update-bfile-skip-dss` action modified the RAS bFile by appending a predefined skip DSS command if it's not already present.
+The `update-bfile-skip-dss` action modifies a specified RAS bFile by appending a predefined SKIPDSS command if it's not already present.
 This is used to instruct the HECRAS linux runtime to skip exporting DSS following a model run.

-## Purpose
+## Implementation Details
-Executes the action to update a specified bFile by appending the SKIPDSS command if it's not already present.

-### Parameters
-- **None**: The function relies on attributes set during action initialization, particularly:
-  - `bFile`: The name of the bFile to be updated.
-  - `ModelDir` (optional): Directory path where the bFile is located.
+This action modifies files in place and assumes that the necessary files are already present in a local directory accessible to the runner.
+The appended text is a specific format expected by HEC RAS linux runtime version 6.x.

 ### Process Flow